All you need to know about the ATK Mohun Bagan merger | Goal.com

 All you need to know about ATK Mohun Bagan FC

 ATK and Mohun Bagan had decided to enter a merger back in January 2020 that would help Mohun Bagan enter the ISL from the 2020-21 season.
-The first borad meeting of the new club was held on Friday with the finer details revealed
+The first board meeting of the new club was held on Friday and the finer details revealed.

-These are all the details that you need to know about the new club.
+These are all the specifics that you need to know about the new club.

 Name